paritosh0707/AgentDock/docs/COMMON_PACKAGE_IMPLEMENTATION_PLAN.md

 ## Executive Summary

-The `common` package is the **foundation layer** of AgentDock, providing shared utilities and primitives used across all packages and services.
+The `common` package is the **foundation layer** of Dockrion, providing shared utilities and primitives used across all packages and services.
 This document outlines what will be built, how it will be implemented, and how it scales for future versions.

 **Key Principles:**
 - ✅ Minimal for V1 (only what's truly needed)